 Following learning about how the Anglo-Saxons ruled, we used our drawing skills to draw Anglo-Saxon kings and the Bayeux Tapestry which tells the story of the Battle of Hastings in 1066

 Through our English lessons, this half-term we have explored the thoughts, feelings and actions of characters using drama techniques such as freeze framing, thought tracking (in role as characters, children speaking their thoughts aloud), role play and conscience alley.
 The children examined incidents from the viewpoint of different characters within the story, 'The Invention of Hugo Cabret'.
 They linked them to short writing opportunities – diary entries, internal monologues and letters.
 In the following weeks, the children completed their own action scenes and stories based around an invention that went wrong.

 This this half-term, the children have developed their understanding of the human form.
-By extensive drawing their understanding of human proportions have been developed and then challenged by creating a 3-D form in sculpture.
-Exploring Ancient Greek sculptures and the work of artists such as Alberto Giacometti and Patricia Coates, inspired and guided the children from the initial drawing and investigating stages to developing their sculpture.
+By extensive drawing , their understanding of human proportions have been developed and then challenged by creating a 3-D form in sculpture.
+We explored both historical and contemporary artists such as Alberto Giacometti and Patricia Coates, who inspired and guided the children from the initial drawing and investigating stages to developing their sculptures.
 The children also developed their understanding of how to use a journal as an investigative tool.

 During our Little Amal week the children used their knowledge of sculptures, the human form, and action to produce individual sculptures and a life size sculpture of Little Amal.
 These sculptures were then celebrated and displayed in our end of term, whole school Art Gallery!